-Today we meet Kristin an American expat living with her Argentinian husband and two children in Lyon, France.
+In this expat interview, we have Kristin, an American expat living with her Argentinian husband and two children in Lyon, France.
 She works as a therapist helping expatriates and also writes about her own experiences.
 Her first book Trailing was published in 2012 and her second book Five Flights Up is due to be published this year.

-1. Though you’ve been travelling most of your life, you’ve been settled in France for a few years now it seems, do you still have the chance or desire to travel?
+1. Though you’ve been traveling most of your life, you’ve been settled in France for a few years now it seems, do you still have the chance or desire to travel?

 2. Following on from that is there anywhere you would still like to live and explore or go back to?

 I would kill to go back to India, where I lived for two years as a teenager.
 And I have always wanted to visit Vietnam and Cambodia.

 3. You work mainly as a therapist these days, do you only do this in person, or have you also gone virtual?